2 Soft Questions that can Reveal Hard Truths of your Business

 - You can’t call yourself an E-commerce fashion company or Fashion E-commerce company, if besides the above e-commerce skills, you don’t know Fashion (Design, Manufacturing, Sourcing, Cashing fashion trends, Innovation, Editorial etc as your company strengths.

 There are many ways you can go about shaping the business model of your company but you need to develop required skills and strengths to actually be the kind of business you want to be.
-If you are by soul an e-commerce company, don’t pretend to be a Fashion E-commerce Company.
+If you are an e-commerce company, don’t pretend to be a Fashion E-commerce Company.
 It won’t get you there.
 Instead, find people who know fashion.
 For example, hire graphic designers who know fashion, web designers who understand the rules of web designing in fashion, hire fashion copywriters instead of generic ones.

-Or just work towards becoming an awesome e-commerce company; it’s better than being half assed fashion e-commerce company.
+Or just work towards becoming an awesome e-commerce company; it’s better than being half-assed fashion e-commerce company.